Blog Home Goods

 • Makes the home feel more private and thoughtfully arranged

 Design Tip: Combine your room divider with a small console table and hooks on the back of the divider itself.
-This turns the area into a fully functional, stylish hallway, even without the dedicated room.
+This turns the area into a fully functional, stylish hallway even without a dedicated room.

 4. Between the Living Room and the Dining Area in an Open Floor Plan